cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - Hash: SHA-512, and Nh = 64.
 - ID: 0x0005

+# API Considerations {#apis}

+Some VOPRF APIs specified in this document are fallible.
+For example, `Finalize` and `Evaluate` can fail if any element received from the peer fails deserialization.
+The explicit errors generated throughout this specification, along with the conditions that lead to each error, are as follows:

+- `VerifyError`: VOPRF proof verification failed; {{verifiable-blind}}.
+- `DeserializeError`: Group element or scalar deserialization failure; {{pog}}.

+The errors in this document are meant as a guide to implementors.
+They are not an exhaustive list of all the errors an implementation might emit.
+For example, implementations might run out of memory and return a corresponding error.

 # Security Considerations {#sec}

 This section discusses the cryptographic security of our protocol, along